Sport Club do Recife: Esporte Clube Bahia

-The rivalry between both clubs is one of the most important regional rivalries of Brazil.
-Both are the most successful clubs in the Northeast football, being the only two clubs in the region to have won national titles, and the clubs with most supporters across the region.
+The rivalry between Sport and Bahia is one of the biggest regional rivalries of Brazil.
+Both are the most successful football clubs from the Northeast region, as they are the only two clubs in the region to have won major national titles, and the clubs with most supporters across the region.
 The 2010s marked the growth of their rivalry, as both clubs' supporters saw their state rivals declining in comparison to them.
 Another important aspect about the rivalry is that Pernambuco and Bahia have their own rivalry, ranging from which is the most important state in the northeast region to which state deploys the best carnival in the country.
 The rivalry between states are nurtured the most between inhabitants of the state capitals, Recife and Salvador, which also are the cities where Sport Recife and Bahia are based.